E-values as unnormalized weights in multiple testing: Simulation study

-The reader may worry that in this setting, the p-values and e-values are computed based on the same dataset.
-Nevertheless, ep-BH controls the FDR, because $P_k$ and $S_k$ are independent for $k\in \mathcal{N}$, and consequently $P_k$ and $E_k$ are independent~\citep[ Supplementary materials, Proposition ``Marginal Independence: Normal Case'']{bourgon2010independent}.
-Essentially, in this case ep-BH amounts to p-BH with a different choice of p-value, namely $P_k^*=(P_k/E_k)\land 1$ computed on the \emph{same} dataset, as the standard p-value $P_k$ (see Supplement~\ref{sec:evalues_as_smooth_filter} for more contextualization).
+We conduct a simulation study in the setting of Section~\ref{sec:unoormalized_data_driven_weighting} and generate data from model~\eqref{eq:gaussian_replicates}.
+We let $n=10$, $K=20,000$, $\pi_0=0.95$ and set $\mu_k = \xi$ for the alternative hypotheses, where the effect size $\xi \in [0.5,\;1.5]$ is a varying simulation parameter.
+We fix $\sigma_k=1$ for all $k$.
+We use the e-values~\eqref{eq:evalue_trunc} for ep-BH and weighted p-BH, and the secondary p-values $P_k'$ defined in (ii) of Section~\ref{subsec:hierarchy} for Fisher and single index modulated BH.
+We average results over $4,000$ Monte Carlo replicates of each simulation setting.

-Among the weighted BH methods, all procedures control the FDR (Figure~\ref{fig:ttest_sim_main}A), and ep-BH has the most power (Figure~\ref{fig:ttest_sim_main}D), followed by IHW.
-Weighted BH (with normalized e-value weights) has low power and for some choices of $\xi$ the power is lower than the power of unweighted BH.
-In this simulation, SIM has the largest power, but the difference to ep-BH is small, especially considering that SIM requires an additional p-value (instead of e-value) per hypothesis and that it exceeds the nominal FDR level at small $\xi$.
-The FDR and power of the adaptive procedures is shown in Figure~\ref{fig:ttest_sim_main}B, resp.~\ref{fig:ttest_sim_main}E. Figures~\ref{fig:ttest_sim_main}C,F show the ratio of the FDR and power of the adaptive methods compared to their non-adaptive counterparts.
-As explained in Remark~\ref{rema:null_prop_adaptivity_for_weighted_procedures}, the procedures with normalized weights derive most benefit from null proportion adaptation, while ep-BH achieves its strong power gains without needing to adapt to the null proportion.
+Among the weighted BH methods, all procedures control the false discovery rate (Fig.~\ref{fig:ttest_sim_main}A), and ep-BH has the most power (Fig.~\ref{fig:ttest_sim_main}B), followed by independent hypothesis weighting.
+Weighted p-BH (with normalized e-value weights) and unweighted p-BH have low power.
+Single index modulated BH has the most power, but the difference to ep-BH is small, especially considering the requirement of an additional p-value (instead of e-value) per hypothesis and that it exceeds the target false discovery rate at small $\xi$.
+The power of ep-BH and Fisher BH is similar.
+The false discovery rate, resp. power of the adaptive procedures is shown in Fig.~\ref{fig:ttest_sim_main}C, resp.~\ref{fig:ttest_sim_main}D. Figs.~\ref{fig:ttest_sim_main}E,F show the ratio of the false discovery rate and power of the adaptive methods compared to their non-adaptive counterparts.
+As explained in Remark~\ref{rema:null_prop_adaptivity_for_weighted_procedures}, the procedures with normalized weights derive most benefit from null proportion adaptivity. ep-BH achieves strong power gains even without null proportion adaptivity.

+We next tweak the simulation and introduce heteroscedasticity by drawing $\sigma_k^2 \sim \mathrm{U}(1-\tau, 1+\tau)$, where $\tau \in \{0.1,0.3,0.5\}$ is a simulation parameter.
+In Fig.~\ref{fig:ttest_sim_heterogeneous} we show results for the non-adaptive methods only.
+The weighted BH methods perform similarly as in the homoscedastic case of Fig.~\ref{fig:ttest_sim_main}.
+Methods that take two p-values as input (Fisher and single index modulated BH) strongly violate the target false discovery rate for $\tau \in \{0.3, 0.5\}$.
+The reason is that the secondary p-value is no longer a valid p-value when the assumption $\sigma_k^2=1$ is violated (cf. Section~\ref{subsec:hierarchy}).